Find Trade Colleges

 $26,666 Avg Student Debt

 Antioch University - Seattle came in at #23 in this year’s edition of the Most Popular Bachelor’s Degree Trade Schools in Washington ranking.
-Located in Seattle, Washington, the very small private not-for-profit school handed out 21 bachelor’s degree awards in 2021-2022.
+This very small private not-for-profit school is located in Seattle, Washington, and it awarded 21 bachelor’s degrees in 2021-2022.

 #24